The challenge

 ✓ After a major internal row, HR back down, and the plan is revised such that the prior year plan is extended to Q1 and the new plan is reworked to cover the last three quarters.
 The issues with alignment are not resolved.

-✓ As the first compensation plan cycle is processed by Sales Ops and Finance it becomes clear that the plan requires some metrics that are not in fact collected by the business.
+✓ As the first compensation plan cycle is processed by Sales Ops and Finance, it becomes clear that the plan requires some metrics that are not actually collected by the business.
 A revision to the plan has to be issued to work around this, creating further confusion.

 ✓ As the half-year approaches, sales performance is well behind plan.
-In an attempt to accelerate sales, a half year Sales Performance Incentive (SPIF) is issued that pays the extra commission on deals that involve the company’s newest and most strategic offering.
-Since the sales cycle for these deals is more than 6 months the effect is to pay more for deals that were due to close anyway; no additional business is won.
+In an attempt to accelerate sales, a half-year Sales Performance Incentive Fund (SPIF) is issued that pays the extra commission on deals that involve the company’s newest and most strategic offering.
+Since the sales cycle for these deals is more than 6 months, the company is paying more for deals that were due to close anyway.
+No additional business is won.

 ✓ With sales performance lagging, HR insists that salespeople at 90% or less of the target at the half-year point are put on Performance Improvement Plans.
 A number of new recruits – struggling to cope with multiple plan and territory changes – are caught in the net and immediately start applying for roles outside the company.

-✓ The Performance Improvement Plans – which coincide with customers’ vacation period – prove to be largely unachievable and the sales team, therefore, enters Q4 under headcount due to a combination of voluntary and involuntary attrition.
+✓ The Performance Improvement Plans – which coincide with customers’ holiday periods – prove to be largely unachievable.
+The sales team, therefore, enters Q4 under headcount due to a combination of voluntary and involuntary attrition.
 Sales management now faces the double task of trying to achieve the target with the remaining salespeople and finding/onboarding new recruits.

 ✓ As Q4 starts, it becomes clear that one of the unintended consequences of the complex sales comp plan is that many of the most experienced and successful salespeople will not make OTE, creating further flight risks.
 In desperation, a further Q4 SPIF is announced to try and compensate, despite opposition from Finance.
-This is not rolled-up into sales management, further eroding sales management morale.
+This is not rolled up into sales management, further eroding their morale.

-✓ The cycle re-starts in Q1; work on the new year’s sales comp plan has not yet started.
-And sales management have the added challenge that the sales incentive trip is cancelled due to poor full-year performance, further eroding the morale and engagement of the sales team and discrediting sales management.
+✓ The cycle restarts in Q1: work on the new year’s sales comp plan has not yet started.
+And sales management have the added challenge that the sales incentive trip is cancelled due to poor full-year performance.
+This has worsened the sales team’s morale and engagement even more, and discredited Sales management.

 This tragedy of errors – where poor compensation plan design and management reinforce weak sales performance to create a vicious cycle – is quite capable of driving a firm out of business if leadership does not take decisive corrective action.

-Although there is no universal panacea, six key principles underpin the most successful plans.
+Although there is no universal panacea, six key principles underpin the most successful plans: simplicity, transparency, affordability, feasibility, consistency, and cadence.

-Many functional groups are keen to be involved in the development of sales compensation plans.
-Executive leadership, Finance, Sales, Sales Operations, and HR are all key stakeholders, and often Marketing and Operations may want to play a role.
+Many functional groups are keen to be involved in developing sales compensation plans.
+Executive leadership, Finance, Sales, Sales Operations, and HR are all key stakeholders.
+Marketing and Operations often want to play a part as well.
 The danger is that the plan design tries to satisfy all these groups and ends up with a dozen different elements, including time-based and product-based accelerators, caps, multiple thresholds, etc.

 This is the path to disaster.
 The cardinal principle of successful plan design is that it must be simple, with a maximum of three elements.
 Those elements must be focused on the highest priority desired outcomes for the people covered by the plan.
 And no element should be worth less than 15% of the total On Target Earnings (OTE) for the year.